LukeMathWalker/pavex/docs/guide/project_structure/index.md

 ## Blueprint

 Every Pavex project has, at its core, a [`Blueprint`][Blueprint].
-It's the type you use to declare the structure of your API: [routes], middlewares, constructors, error handlers, etc.
+It's the type you use to declare the structure of your API: [routes], middlewares, [constructors], error handlers, etc.

 --8<-- "doc_examples/quickstart/demo-blueprint_definition.snap"